Timothy Guy Phelps: Early years

-Phelps was born in Oxford, New York, and completed preparatory schooling there and then moved to New York City in 1845 where he worked in mercantile for a short time, then returned to Chenango County to study law.
+Phelps was born in Oxford, New York on December 20, 1824, and completed preparatory schooling there before moving to New York City in 1845.
+He worked in mercantile there for a short time, then returned to Chenango County to study law.

 Mining

-As soon as word of the mid-century gold finds in California reached New York, Phelps took a boat to the west coast.
-He arrived in San Francisco, California, via Panama, on December 14, 1849 and he moved to Tuolumne County, California, where he tried his hand at mining.
+As soon as word reached New York that gold was found in California in 1848, Phelps took a boat to the west coast.
+He arrived in San Francisco, California via Panama on December 14, 1849 and moved to Tuolumne County, California, where he tried his hand at mining.
 Failing to find a fortune in gold, he moved to San Francisco to resume a career in the mercantile, starting a merchant house in August 1850.

 Career

-Phelps's business losses were substantial in the great fire of May 1851, but Phelps rebuilt and soon recovered his loss.
+Phelps took substantial business losses in the great fire of 1851, but he rebuilt and soon recovered.
 It was during this period of recovery that he purchased 3500 acres of land in what is now San Mateo County, California.
 He used the land for farming and soon decided to make the area, now the city of San Carlos, his home.

-Living in San Carlos, in 1851 Phelps became involved in the local vigilance committee in an effort to uphold the law.
+In 1851, while living in San Carlos, Phelps became involved in the local vigilance committee in an effort to uphold the law.

 State assembly

-Following a failed state assembly bid in 1854, when he ran with Col. E.D.
-Baker, Phelps was elected to the California State Assembly in 1855 and served until 1857 as the first Republican from San Francisco and San Mateo Counties.
+Following a failed state assembly bid in 1854 (where he ran with Col. E. D. Baker) Phelps was elected to the California State Assembly in 1855 and served until 1857 as the first Republican from San Francisco and San Mateo Counties.
 During his term, he served on the first Grand Jury on August 1, 1856.
 He introduced "An Act to reorganize and establish the County of San Mateo" in March 1857.

-He then was served in the California State Senate from 1858 to 1861.
-During the 1859 Republican California state convention, his name was advanced as a potential nominee for governor, but he withdrew in favor of Leland Stanford.
+He then served in the California State Senate from 1858 to 1861.
+During the 1859 Republican California state convention, his name was advanced as a potential nominee for Governor of California, but he withdrew in favor of Leland Stanford.

-In a subsequent 1861 Republican state convention, he ran for the Republican nomination for governor, but was defeated by Stanford, 197 votes to 104.
+In the subsequent 1861 Republican state convention, he ran for the Republican nomination for governor, but was defeated by Stanford, 197 votes to 104.